Oluwatomi-Thompson/quiz_arena_summative/README.md

 4. run the game using python3 main.py

 5. follow the instructions on the screen to play the game.
-  - you will be asked to enter a username and if it is new an account will be created.
+  - you will be asked to enter a username and if it is new, a new account will be created.
   - from the main menu, you can chooe to play in single-player mode or in multiplayer mode.

-  - to view the leaderboard choose 3.view leaderboard. to see top player
+  - to view the leaderboard choose option 3 in the main menu  3.view leaderboard. to see top players